-Never use hydrogen as carrier gas in your TRACE 1300/TRACE 1310 system unless your oven has a hydrogen sensor installed.
-Thermo Fisher Scientific FSEs are not authorized to install or repair any instrument using hydrogen as a carrier gas unless the instrument is equipped with the appropriate sensor.
+Never use hydrogen as a carrier gas in your TRACE 1600/1610 system unless your oven has a hydrogen sensor installed or you equip the system with the Helium Saver-H2 Safer option.
+Thermo Fisher Scientific FSEs are not authorized to install or repair any instrument using hydrogen as a carrier gas unless equipped with the appropriate sensor or the Helium Saver-H2 Safer option.

-If your oven does not have a hydrogen sensor already installed, contact your Thermo Fisher Scientific sales representative.
-To comply with instrument safety requirements, a Thermo Fisher Scientific FSE or authorized service personnel should install the sensor into your TRACE 1300/TRACE 1310.
+Contact your Thermo Fisher Scientific sales representative if you do not have a Helium Saver- $H_2$ Safer or a hydrogen sensor installed in your oven.
+To comply with instrument safety requirements, a Thermo Fisher Scientific FSE or authorized service personnel should install the sensor into your TRACE 1600/1610.